- Prof. Dr Cornelia Denz

 Publisher of the Frankfurter Allgemeine Zeitung

-Director at the Court of Audit of Rhineland-Palatinate, member of the council
+Director at the Court of Audit of Rhineland-Palatinate, member of the board

 Boards of governors were established at universities through the state of North Rhine-Westphalia as a new statutory body when the Higher Education Autonomy Act (HFG) went into effect on 1 January 2007.
 This body was granted key responsibilities and competencies (e.g. electing the Rectorate, approving business and development plans) which are integral for structuring and managing each respective university.